t3hbb/PanGP_Extractor/README.md

 # PanGP_Extractor
 Tool to extract username and password of current user from PanGPA in plaintext

-Palo Alto Netowrks GlobalProtect client queires the GlobalProtect Service for your username and password everytime you log on or refresh the connection.
+Palo Alto Networks GlobalProtect client queries the GlobalProtect Service for your username and password everytime you log on or refresh the connection.

 It appears in memory as paintext - same with the uninstall password and deactivate passcode.